Mauznemo/SmartifyOS-Installer/README.md

 1. Open the Export window in Unity (`Ctrl + E` or `SmartifyOS > Export`)
 2. Select a USB drive and click "Export Installer"
 3. On the mini computer press `Super (Win) + E` and open the usb drive, select the folder "SmartifyOS-Installer", right click it and select `Copy`
-4. Go into "Documents", right click and select paste, now open in and select the path and copy it (eg. `/home/debian/Documents/SmartifyOS-Installer`)
+4. Go into "Documents", right click and select paste
-5. Now (still in the file manager click on `Applications > System Tools > LXTerminal`)
-6. Write `cd `, past the path you just copied and press Enter
+5. Right click on the `SmartifyOS-Installer` folder and click open in terminal
-7. Run
+6. Run
    ```
    chmod +x Install.sh
    ```
-9. And then
+7. And then
    ```
    ./Install.sh
    ```